zabertech/zaber-examples/src/gantry_calibration/calibration_map.md

 # Calibration Mapping Algorithm
-This article explains the math behind the example code for Gantry Calibration.
+This article explores the math behind the example code for Gantry Calibration.

+Work in Progress